Supabase vs Firebase for 2026: The Ultimate Comparison Guide

 Read our blog, Node.js vs Python: Which Backend is Better?

-Securing user access is a major development headache, and these platforms tackle it differently.
-It’s a trade-off between ease-of-use and granular control.
+Securing user access is a major development headache, and these platforms tackle it in different ways.
+It’s a trade-off between ease of use and granular control.

 The Short Story: If you require run-of-the-mill authentication with a minimum of hassle, Firebase is the way to go.

-If your app requires serious, customizable, role-based access control to individual rows of data, Supabase is the better and more adaptable option.
+If your app requires robust, customizable, role-based access control for individual rows of data, Supabase is the better, more adaptable option.

 • Firebase: It gives you a highly polished, pre-built auth suite that handles pretty much everything: email/password, phone sign-in, and all the big social logins.
 Security is managed through simple, declarative Security Rules.
 They’re quick to set up, but they don’t allow for super complex, fine-tuned logic.

-• Supabase: Supabase includes all the normal stuff as well; password, magic link, one-time password (OTP), social login, and single sign-on (SSO).
-But its security center is not the same: it leverages PostgreSQL’s Row-Level Security (RLS).
+• Supabase: Supabase includes all the usual stuff: password, magic link, one-time password (OTP), social login, and single sign-on (SSO).
+But its security center is different: it leverages PostgreSQL’s Row-Level Security (RLS).
 It’s certainly more complicated to set up in the first place, since you’re authoring actual SQL policies.
 However, you have fine-grained, customizable control over who can read, write, or modify individual rows of data based on a user’s role or ID.

-The Short Story: Firebase is ideal for real-time-heavy apps, thanks to its scalable, pay-as-you-go model.
-Supabase gives you the predictable monthly costs that finance teams (and founders who hate surprises) need for stable, long-term planning.
+Firebase is ideal for real-time-heavy apps, thanks to its scalable, pay-as-you-go model.
+Supabase offers predictable monthly costs that finance teams love.
+You buy a larger-capacity bucket, like the $25 Pro plan, and know exactly what you get.

 • Firebase: Firebase offers a fantastic Spark free plan, which is perfect for tiny apps and just messing around.
 Once you scale, you jump onto the Blaze plan, which is strictly pay-as-you-go.
 Your costs are tied directly to every little thing you do: reads, writes, storage, and bandwidth.
 While that’s flexible for light use, the major risk is this: high-traffic periods or viral spikes can instantly lead to unpredictable and scary bills.
 You’re constantly tracking micro-operations.

 • Supabase: Supabase offers a generous free tier as well, but its paid model is based on fixed monthly subscription plans (with add-ons for things like extra storage).
 This is a game-changer because it makes your pricing much more predictable as you grow.
-Knowing your core monthly expense upfront is a huge relief for budgeting production apps that have consistent, steady traffic.
+Knowing your core monthly expense up front is a huge relief for budgeting in production apps with consistent, steady traffic.

 The last piece of the puzzle, and it’s a critical one, is what each platform does for your custom server-side code, or as everyone calls them, serverless functions, and how well they communicate with other systems.